EgecanCogulu/egecancogulu.github.io/_posts/2024-11-11-ab-testing.md

   - Hypothesis Testing
 ---

 When running experiments, like A/B tests, understanding uncertainty and statistical significance is extremely crucial.
-This post explores how the bootstrapping method helps calculate confidence intervals and p-values in an A/B test scenario.
+This post explores how the bootstrapping method helps to calculate confidence intervals and p-values in an A/B test scenario.

 The two main questions that we are trying to answer are:
 1. How do we calculate the confidence interval for the metric we are measuring?